zen-browser/desktop/docs/side-panels.md

 # Zen Side Panels

-The `zen.sizepanels.data` configuration will be a JSON string that follows the following data:
+The `zen.sidepanels.data` configuration will be a JSON string that follows the following data:

 ```json
 {